Follow them or perish

 Compared to writing essays at school, digital writing is totally different.

-You can easily get away with one sentence paragraphs.
-But never go beyond three lines paragraphs.
+You can easily get away with one-sentence paragraphs.
+But never go beyond three-line paragraphs.

 And bullet points to help break it up: